rakovpublic/jneopallium/README.md

 3. Add grpc implementation for cluster mode
 4. Generate maven artifacts, host javadocs
 5. Add containers(docker/kubernetes) and infrastructure scripts python/shell.
-6. Add queues distributed part (optional)
-7. Design and implement open stack cluster integration(optional).
-8. Add neuron net graphic designer which will collect data about implemented classes and will pass to graphic plugin for eclipse and (optional)idea.
+6. Add neuron net graphic designer which will collect data about implemented classes and will pass to graphic plugin for eclipse and (optional)idea.
-9. Add cuda distributed mode(optional).
+7. Add redis as meta storage(optional).
-10. Add aws lambda distributed mode.
+8. Add aws lambda distributed mode(optional).
-11. Design and implement amazon cluster integration(optional).
+9. Design and implement amazon cluster integration(optional).

 p.s.
 Fill free to contatct me.
 I am looking for contributors for this project. p.p.s.
 Great thanks to kafedra of Informatics in Kharkiv National University of Radio and Electronics, Eugen Putiatin, Helen Matat, Tatiana Sinelnikova.